-Students applying to study biology in the Sixth Form must have achieved a grade 5 in biology or a grade 5 in combined science.
-Students must also gain a grade 5 in both GCSE English and mathematics.
+Students applying to study biology in the Sixth Form must have achieved a grade 6 in biology or a grade 6 in combined science (higher tier must be studied).
+Students must also gain a grade 6 in both GCSE English and mathematics.
 Those who intend to pursue biology or related subjects in Higher Education are also advised to study chemistry at A level